 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.
 International applicants are advised to check with the BPS if your course qualifies for GBC .
 You can use the “Non-UK applicants” tab to apply for GBC.

 If your English language level is below the entry requirements you will be expected to complete our pre-sessional English language programme.
 You do not need to apply separately for this programme, your offer will include the necessary pre-sessional English term(s).

 When we assess your application, we are looking for:

 - why you want to study Health Psychology

 - why you have selected the University of Buckingham

 - where you would like to go professionally with your degree

 We assess this through your academic background, your personal statement, and a tutorial-style interview.
 Wherever possible, your tutorial interview will be conducted in person so that you may meet our Admissions Tutor, current students, and have a tour of the campus.
-If it is not possible for you to visit in person, so the tutorial interview may be conducted by Skype or phone.
+If it is not possible for you to visit in person, so the tutorial interview may be conducted by Microsoft Teams or phone.